dtjohnso/wcbf/conference.markdown

 * 7:00 – Session 4
 * 8:15 – Dessert Fellowship

-There are plenty of things to do during the free time on Fridayafternoon:
+There are plenty of things to do during the free time on Friday afternoon:

 * Walk along the river
 * River cruise on the Prairie Lily [book ahead]